RamsinghLab/atacseeker_app/README.md

 # ATACseq_counts
 Repo for BaseSpace ATACseq pipeline.

-*requires: R, bwa, samtools, samblaster, genomeCoverageBed, wget, mysql*
+*requires*: R, bwa, samtools, samblaster, genomeCoverageBed, wget, mysql

 This repository contains a first pass attempt for an application for BaseSpace.